BlWasp/switchRole/README.md

 After that a new shell is oppend that contains the capabilities in the role that has been taken by the user.
 You can verify by reading the capabilities of your shell (cat /proc/$$/status).
 When you exit you can retrun to your initial shell.

+**No Root**
+An other possibility is to launch a bash without sudo possibility.
+You can use this mode like this:

+`./sr -noroot role1`

+You have activated the noroot and nosuid bits and the no_new_privs bit.
+It's now impossible to launch a command with sudo and the setuid bit in a binary is no longer effective.
+For example, you can't use the ping command without a role with cap_net_raw.
+Other example : if you used `sr -noroot role` as root (with a role where root is allowed), the capabilities will drop to the match the role.

 Motivation scenarios
 ===========